Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

 The goats primarily have a black coat of short hair, although brown, white, and grey colour coats are also found in the breed.
 It is bearded and has short ears.

-The average weight of an adult buck is 40-44 pounds and that of adult doe is 35-40 pounds.
-Both sexes have 5-6 inches long horns.
+The average weight of an adult buck is 40-44 pounds and an adult doe is 35-40 pounds.
+Both sexes have long horns that are around 5-6 inches.

 Although the average weight of these goats is less than most other meat breeds, the meat quality and kidding capacity do make up for it.
 The goat kids thrice in two years.

 The Nubian breed was first developed in England by crossing British goats with African and Indian bucks to form a composite breed in the 1870s.
-It is a dual-purpose breed used for meat and milk although much more famous for milk than for meat.
+It is a dual-purpose breed used for meat and milk, although they are much more famous for milk than for meat.

 It has been an important breed to improve both milk production and growth rates.